pason-systems/battle-tanks-client-stubs/README.md

-# Battle Tetris Sample Clients
+# Battle Tanks Sample Clients

 These clients all do the same thing.
 The only difference is the language.